Jagannath Shankarseth: Social and educational work

-Development Works
+Development works

-In 1845, along with Sir Jamsetjee Jeejeebhoy, he formed the Indian Railway Association to bring railways in India.
-It was his idea and efforts to start Railways in India according to which he had discussed the proposals with Govt of that time.
-Eventually, the association evolved into the Great Indian Peninsula Railway, and Jeejee bhoy and ShankarSheth became the only two Indians among the ten directors of the GIP railways.
-As a director, Nana Shankarsheth participated in the very first train which started on 16th April 1853 in India between Mumbai and Thane, which took approximately 45 minutes.

-Jagannath Shankarsheth, Sir George Birdwood and Dr Bhau Daji were instrumental in some of the major reconstruction efforts of the city, beginning 1857.
+Jagannath Shankar Sheth, Sir George Birdwood and Dr Bhau Daji were instrumental in some of the major reconstruction efforts of the city, beginning in 1857.
 The three gradually changed a town made up of a close network of streets into a spacious and airy city, adorned with fine avenues and splendid buildings.
-He became the first Indian to be nominated to the Legislative Council of Mumbai under the Act of 1861, and became a member of the Bombay Board of Education.
+He became the first Indian to be nominated to the Bombay Legislative Council under the Indian Councils Act 1861, and became a member of the Bombay Board of Education.
 He also was the first Indian member of the Asiatic Society of Mumbai, and is known to have endowed a school and donated land in Grant Road for a theater.
 His influence was used by Sir John Malcolm to induce the Hindus to acquiesce in the suppression of suttee or widow-burning, and his efforts also paid off after the Hindu community was granted a cremation ground at Sonapur.
 He is known to have donated generously to Hindu temples.
 During the First War of Independence of 1857, the British suspected his involvement, but acquitted him due to lack of evidence.
 He died in Mumbai on 31 July 1865.
 A year after his death a marble statue was erected at the Asiatic Society of Mumbai.
 Erstwhile Girgaon Road and chowk (Nana Chowk) at Grant Road are named after him in South Mumbai.

-The Bombay Association was the first political organization in Mumbai founded by Jagannath Shankarsheth on 26 August 1852.
-Various members were Sir Jamshedji Jejeebhoy, Jagannath Shankarsheth, Naoroji Furdunji, Dr. Bhau Daji Lad, Dadabhai Naoroji and Vinayak Shankarshet.
-Sir Jamshedji Jejibhai was the first president of the organization.
+The Bombay Association was the first political organization in Mumbai founded by Jagannath Shankar Sheth on 26 August 1852.
+Various members were Sir Jamshedji Jejeebhoy, Jagannath Shankarsheth, Naoroji Furdunji, Dr. Bhau Daji Lad, Dadabhai Naoroji and Vinayak Shankar Sheth.
+Sir Jamshedji Jejeebhoy was the first president of the organization.

 Family History

 Jagannath's ancestor Babulsheth Ganbasheth migrated to Mumbai in the mid-18th century from Konkan.
 Babulsheth's son Shankarsheth was a prominent businessman of South Mumbai in the late-18th century.
-Gunbow Street (now called Rustom Sidhwa Marg) in the Fort business district of Mumbai, is named after Ganbasheth, and not, as many people assume, is of military origin.
+Gunbow Street (now called Rustom Sidhwa Marg) in the Fort business district of Mumbai, is named after Ganba Sheth, and not, as many people assume, is of military origin.

-Descendents of Nana still look after the family estate as well as the family temple at Nana Chowk.
+Descendants of Nana still look after the family estate as well as the family temple at Nana Chowk.